-On 1 October 2018 the new animal welfare licensing regulations come into force.
+On 1 October 2018, the new animal welfare licensing regulations came into force.
 The regulations unify and update a number of current animal welfare licensing regimes, namely those applicable to pet shops, animal boarding establishments, riding establishments, dog breeding and performing animals.

 There are no changes to Dangerous Wild Animals Licences or Zoo Licences.

 The new regulations are conferred by the Animal Welfare Act 2006 and aim to further protect the needs and welfare of animals.

 The effect of the new regulations is to replace some existing licensing regimes and to put in place a new licensing regime to control the following “licensable activities”:

 - Providing or arranging for the provision of boarding for cats or dogs

 - Keeping or training animals for exhibition